 - Operations (see section 3) may also be registered following the type2 procedures described in Section 6.1, - though major new operations will usually be done by a new standards track RFC that augments this - document.
-For vendor operation extensions, implementers MUST use the range for the "operation-id" in - requests specified in Section 4.4.15 "operations-supported" Printer attribute. - For operations, the IPP Designated Expert in consultation with IANA assigns the next operation-id code as - specified in Section 4.4.15.
-IANA will publish approved operation registration specifications as separate - 4466 files:
+For private (unregistered) vendor operation extensions, implementers MUST use the range for - the "operation-id" in requests specified in Section 4.4.15 "operations-supported" Printer attribute. - For operations, the IPP Designated Expert in consultation with IANA assigns the next operation-id code as - specified in Section 4.4.15.
+IANA will publish approved operation registration specifications as separate - 4476 files:

-- 4467 ftp.isi.edu/iana/assignments/ipp/operations/Xxx-Yyy.txt - where "Xxx-Yyy" is the new operation name.
+- 4477 ftp.isi.edu/iana/assignments/ipp/operations/Xxx-Yyy.txt - where "Xxx-Yyy" is the new operation name.

-6.5 Attribute Group Extensibility
+6.5 Attribute Group Extensibilitys

-- Attribute groups (see section 3.1.3) passed in requests and responses may be registered following the type2 - procedures described in Section 6.1.
-The initial set of attribute group tags have been assigned in the - "Encoding and Transport" document [IPP-PRO], including a designated range for vendor extension. - 4473 For attribute groups, the IPP Designated Expert in consultation with IANA assigns the next attribute group - tag code in the appropriate range as specified in [IPP-PRO].
-IANA will publish approved attribute group - registration specifications as separate files: - 4476 ftp.isi.edu/iana/assignments/ipp/attribute-group-tags/xxx-yyy-tag.txt - where 'xxx-yyy-tag' is the new attribute group tag name.
+- 4480 Attribute groups (see section 3.1.3) passed in requests and responses may be registered following the type2 - procedures described in Section 6.1.
+The initial set of attribute group tags have been assigned in the - "Encoding and Transport" document The tags that identify each of the attribute groups are assigned in [IPP- - PRO], including a designated range for vendor extension. - For attribute groups, the IPP Designated Expert in consultation with IANA assigns the next attribute group - tag code in the appropriate range as specified in [IPP-PRO].
+IANA will publish approved attribute group - registration specifications as separate files:

-6.6 Status Code Extensibility

-- Operation status codes (see section 3.1.6.1) may also be registered following the type2 procedures described - in Section 6.1.
-The values for status codes are allocated in ranges as specified in Section 14 for each status - 4481 code class: - "informational" Request received, continuing process - "successful" The action was successfully received, understood, and accepted - "redirection" Further action must be taken in order to complete the request - "client-error" The request contains bad syntax or cannot be fulfilled - "server-error" The IPP object failed to fulfill an apparently valid request

-- For vendor operation status code extensions, implementers MUST use the top of each range as specified in - 4489 Section 13.

-- For operation status codes, the IPP Designated Expert in consultation with IANA assigns the next status 4490 - code in the appropriate class range as specified in Section 13.
-IANA will publish approved status code 4491 - registration specifications as separate files: 4492 - ftp.isi.edu/iana/assignments/ipp/status-codes/xxx-yyy.txt 4493 - where "xxx-yyy" is the new operation status code keyword.
-4494

-6.7 Out-of-band Attribute Value Extensibility

-- Out-of-band attribute values (see the beginning of section 4.1) passed in requests and responses may be 4496 - registered following the type2 procedures described in Section 6.1.
-The initial set of out-of-band attribute 4497 - value tags have been assigned in the "Encoding and Transport" document [IPP-PRO].
-4498 - For out-of-band attribute value tags, the IPP Designated Expert in consultation with IANA assigns the next 4499 - out-of-band attribute value tag code in the appropriate range as specified in [IPP-PRO].
-IANA will publish 4500 - approved out-of-band attribute value tags registration specifications as separate files: 4501 - ftp.isi.edu/iana/assignments/ipp/out-of-band-attribute-value-tags/xxx-yyy-tag.txt 4502 - where 'xxx-yyy-tag' is the new out-of-band attribute value tag name.
-4503
+ftp.isi.edu/iana/assignments/ipp/attribute-group-tags/xxx-yyy-tag.txt 4487 where 'xxx-yyy-tag' is the new attribute group tag name.
+4488 6.6 Status Code Extensibility 4489 Operation status codes (see section 3.1.6.1) may also be registered following the type2 procedures described 4490 in Section 6.1.
+The values for status codes are allocated in ranges as specified in Section 14 for each status 4491 code class: 4492 "informational" - Request received, continuing process 4493 "successful" - The action was successfully received, understood, and accepted 4494 "redirection" - Further action must be taken in order to complete the request 4495 "client-error" - The request contains bad syntax or cannot be fulfilled 4496 "server-error" - The IPP object failed to fulfill an apparently valid request 4497 4498 For private (unregistered) vendor operation status code extensions, implementers MUST use the top of each 4499 range as specified in Section 13.
+4500 For operation status codes, the IPP Designated Expert in consultation with IANA assigns the next status 4501 code in the appropriate class range as specified in Section 13.
+IANA will publish approved status code 4502 registration specifications as separate files: 4503 ftp.isi.edu/iana/assignments/ipp/status-codes/xxx-yyy.txt 4504 where "xxx-yyy" is the new operation status code keyword.
+4505 6.7 Out-of-band Attribute Value Extensibility 4506 Out-of-band attribute values (see the beginning of section 4.1) passed in requests and responses may be 4507 registered following the type2 procedures described in Section 6.1.
+The initial set of out-of-band attribute 4508 value tags have been assigned in the "Encoding and Transport" document [IPP-PRO].
+4509 For out-of-band attribute value tags, the IPP Designated Expert in consultation with IANA assigns the next 4510 out-of-band attribute value tag code in the appropriate range as specified in [IPP-PRO].
+IANA will publish 4511 approved out-of-band attribute value tags registration specifications as separate files: 4512 ftp.isi.edu/iana/assignments/ipp/out-of-band-attribute-value-tags/xxx-yyy-tag.txt where 'xxx-yyy-tag' is the new out-of-band attribute value tag name.